 (Note: It’s the building in the distance on the left, not the one closest)

 5. The largest Roma community in Europe is just outside of Skopje

 Šuto Orizari, or Shutka, is a municipality just 5 kilometers from the center of Skopje and is home to an estimated 20,000- 50,000 gypsies depending on who you ask.
 With its own Roma mayor (named Elvis, I might add) and Romani as an official language, I’m going to go out on a limb and say that it is the largest “official” Roma community in the world.
 It’s a really interesting place to spend a couple of hours and is completely safe to visit.

-6. Bitola is Macedonia’s second largest city and it goes off
+6. Bitola is Macedonia’s THIRD largest city and it goes off

-Bitola, Macedonia’s second largest city, seems to be completely devoid of foreign tourists even though it is probably the most European-looking in terms of architecture and there is actually a lot to see.
+Bitola, Macedonia’s third largest city (not second like I had initially reported), seems to be completely devoid of foreign tourists even though it is probably the most European-looking in terms of architecture and there is actually a lot to see.
 We’re talking ancient ruins, old bazaar, busy pedestrian street, lots of shopping, crazy nightlife, and gorgeous Pelister National Forest sitting in its backyard.
 Definitely worth a visit.